AuditVotes: Elevating Provable Defense for GNNs with Efficient Augmentation and Conditional Smoothing: Experimental Evaluations

 In this section, we demonstrate the generality and wide applicability of AuditVotes.
 Specifically, we extend AuditVotes to other certifying schemes, including de-randomized smoothing frameworks for GNNs~\cite{xia2024gnncert} and randomized smoothing models for image classification tasks using Gaussian noise~\cite{cohen2019certified}.

 In Figure~\ref{fig:gnncert}, we apply the augmentation component of AuditVotes to the GNNCert model to address the challenge of overly sparse graphs.
 Both SimAug and FAEAug improve the clean accuracy and certified accuracy of GNNCert.
-For instance, on the Cora-ML dataset, SimAug increases the clean accuracy from $70.0\%$ to $75.1\%$ and boosts the certified accuracy (for arbitrary edge insertion/deletion with $r$ edges) from $65.5\%$ to $75.0\%$.
+For instance, on the Cora-ML dataset, SimAug increases the clean accuracy from $68.3\%$ to $77.0\%$ and boosts the certified accuracy (for arbitrary edge insertion/deletion with 7 edges) from $65.1\%$ to $74.2\%$.
+In Sec.~\ref {sec:runtime}, we also apply AuditVotes to AGNNCert to show its scalability.

 Furthermore, our conditional smoothing is highly applicable to randomized smoothing models in other domains.
 For example, we apply the confidence filter (Conf) with a threshold of $0.9$ to the Gaussian~\cite{cohen2019certified} randomized smoothing model used for image classification tasks.
-As shown in Table~\ref{tab:certify_cifar}, Table~\ref{tab:certify_mnist}, and Figure~\ref{fig:cer_image} (in Appendix), Conf effectively improves certified performance.
+As shown in Table~\ref{tab:certify_cifar}, and Figure~\ref{fig:cer_image} (in Appendix~\ref{appendix:more_results}), Conf effectively improves certified performance.
 On the CIFAR-10 dataset, Conf increases clean accuracy by $9.8\%$ and certified accuracy by $104.2\%$ when the $l_2$-radius is $0.7$.
-Similarly, on the MNIST dataset, Conf enhances certified accuracy by $4.1\%$ at the same $l_2$-radius.
+Similarly, on the MNIST dataset, AuditVotes(Conf) enhances certified accuracy by $4.1\%$ at the same $l_2$-radius.

 When compared to more advanced randomized smoothing training models, AuditVotes maintains superiority on the CIFAR-10 dataset (Figure~\ref{fig:cer_image}(a)) and achieves comparable performance on the MNIST dataset (Figure~\ref{fig:cer_image}(b)).
 Notably, Conf is computationally efficient, requiring minimal additional training time, whereas other models incur significant computational overhead.
 The limited improvement observed on the MNIST dataset is likely due to its already high baseline accuracy, which makes further enhancements more challenging.